 Tenacity Magazine caught up with the 23-year-old Kgabo Rejoyce Legodi from Mmotong Ga-Mokgokong, Limpopo Province.
 We gave Kgabo a platform to request financial support to attend this event in March 2019.
-Her dream came through when Limpopo Department of Economic Development Tourism (LEDET) together with Community of Ga-Mokgokong and Chief Kgabo Moloto III assisted her.
+Her dream came true when Limpopo Department of Economic Development Tourism (LEDET) together with Community of Ga-Mokgokong and Chief Kgabo Moloto III assisted her.

 This young pioneer flew the South African flag high in the 5th Global Entrepreneurship Bootcamp 2019 held in Bangkok, Thailand on 27-30 June 2019.
 We find out more about her experiences at this prestigious event.